arjuninamdar/context-qa-website-similarity/README.md

 From here, the data from each of the tests were compiled and analyzed.
 Effective methods when determining a corresponding "new" element would have relatively large average score differences when comparing the actual new element and the other new elements.

-The data collected from a small dataset is provided in the repo.
+The data collected from a small dataset is provided in the repo, which may be found under the "Previous Data" folder.
+Additionally, the code for the scraper, tester, and data compilation (into .xlsx files) may be found in the two .ipynb files.